BACK TO INDEX

 The study of stochastic biomolecular networks is a key part of systems biology, as such networks play a central role in engineered synthetic biology constructs as well as in naturally occurring cells.
 This expository paper reviews in a unified way a pair of recent approaches to the finite computation of statistics for chemical reaction networks.

 4. J. K. Kim and E.D.
 Sontag.
 Reduction of multiscale stochastic biochemical reaction networks using exact moment derivation.
 PLoS Computational Biology, 13:13(6): e1005571, 2017.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks, moments, molecular networks, complex-balanced networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks, moments, molecular networks, complex-balanced networks.

 Abstract: